shaphill/dcad-terraform-demo/README.md

 This repository contains two Terraform demos automating Cisco ACI that were presented during the **Datacenter Automation Days** webinars in AMER.
 # Demos
 ### Demo 1
 Extremely basic Terraform configuration file automating deployment of a basic 3-tier web application on Cisco ACI.
-No variables, flow control, etc.
+No variables, flow control, nested loops, etc.